ans-group/docs.ukfast.co.uk/source/fastdrive/browsingforfiles.md

 ![Image203](files/Image203.png)

 In this box, enter the name of the file or folder that you'd like to search for.
-You don't have to enter the full name of the file or folder here as the search will bring up all results containing the consecutive character that you have entered.
+You don't have to enter the full name of the file or folder here as the search will bring up all results containing the consecutive characters that you have entered.

 In this instance I have entered __Test__ into the search bar and as you can see, a variety of files and foldershave appeared which match the string of text that I entered.